microsoft/vcpkg-docs/vcpkg/github-integration.md

 ### About the GitHub dependency graph

 The GitHub [dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) stores the set of dependencies for a repository.
-Beyond just being able to visualize what a repository's dependencies are, GitHub builds several useful features on top of this data, including [dependency review](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review) and [Dependabot alerts](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts).
+Beyond being able to visualize a repository's dependencies, GitHub builds several useful features on top of this data, including [dependency review](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review) and [Dependabot alerts](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts).

 ### vcpkg integration with the GitHub dependency graph

-vcpkg has experimental support for populating the GitHub dependency graph from within a GitHub Action workflow.
-In order to enable this feature, you must include the following in your workflow file:
+vcpkg has experimental support for populating the GitHub dependency graph from within a GitHub Actions workflow.
+To enable this feature, make the following changes in your workflow file:

 * Set the `dependencygraph` feature flag to the environment variable `VCPKG_FEATURE_FLAGS`.
 * Set the `GITHUB_TOKEN` environment variable with the GitHub workflow variable `${{ secrets.GITHUB_TOKEN }}`.
-* Enable write access to the contents of your repository by including the following permissions block.
-This is because it must write dependency graph metadata to your repository.
-This __will not__ add any commits to your repository or otherwise modify the contents of your repository (despite the permission name).
+* Give GitHub Actions write access to the contents of your repository by including the following permissions block.
+This is required to write the dependency graph metadata to your repository.
+This __will not__ add any commits to your repository or make any other modification to the contents of your repository.

 ```yaml
 permissions:
   contents: write
 ```

-Additionally, you must have the GitHub dependency graph enabled.
-If your repository is a public repository, it is enabled by default.
-If it is a private repository, follow the [GitHub documentation to enable the dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-the-dependency-graph#enabling-and-disabling-the-dependency-graph-for-a-private-repository) in order to satisfy this requirement.
+Additionally, you must enable the GitHub dependency graph in your repository's settings (enabled by default on public repositories).
+For private repositories, follow the [GitHub documentation to enable the dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-the-dependency-graph#enabling-and-disabling-the-dependency-graph-for-a-private-repository) in order to satisfy this requirement.

 ### Known limitations

 The following are known limitations in the current implementation. __Even though we know of these, if they affect the value for you, we'd still like to hear from you so that we can prioritize what we need to fix and how we should fix it.__

 * The version of vcpkg that is bundled with GitHub Actions runners does not have this feature yet.
-You must use invoke the correct version of vcpkg that supports this feature
+Ensure you are using a version of vcpkg that supports this feature.
-* Features that depend on the dependency graph, such as Dependbot alerts and Dependabot pull requests, are not yet available.
+* Features that depend on the dependency graph, such as Dependabot alerts and Dependabot pull requests, are not yet available.
 Please let us know if you are interested in those features!

 ### Example GitHub Actions workflow